Azure Security Center frequently asked questions (FAQ)

 For more information, see Automatic provisioning in cases of a pre-existing agent installation.

 What if I had a Microsoft Monitoring Agent is directly installed on the machine but not as an extension (Direct Agent)?

 If the Microsoft Monitoring Agent is installed directly on the VM (not as an Azure extension), Security Center will install the Microsoft Monitoring Agent extension, and may upgrade the Microsoft Monitoring agent to the latest version.
 The agent installed will continue to report to its already configured workspace(s), and in addition will report to the workspace configured in Security Center (Multi-homing is supported on Windows machines).
 IF the configured workspace is a user workspace (not Security Center's default workspace), you will need to install the "Security/"SecurityCenterFree" solution on it for Security Center to start processing events from VMs and computers reporting to that workspace.

 For Linux machines, Agent multi-homing is not yet supported - hence, if an existing agent installation is detected, automatic provisioning will not occur and the machine's configuration will not be altered.

-Security center will install the Microsoft Monitoring Agent extension side-by-side to the existing System Center Operations Manager agent.
-The existing SCOM agent will continue to report to the System Center Operations Manager server normally.
-Please note that the System Center Operations Manager agent and Microsoft Monitoring Agent share common run-time libraries, which will be updated to the latest version during this process.
-Note - If System Center Operations Manager agent version 2012 is installed, do not turn automatic provisioning On (manageability capabilities can be lost when the System Center Operations Manager server is also version 2012).
+Security center will install the Microsoft Monitoring Agent extension side by side to the existing System Center Operations Manager agent.
+The existing agent will continue to report to the System Center Operations Manager server normally.
+Note that the Operations Manager agent and Microsoft Monitoring Agent share common run-time libraries, which will be updated to the latest version during this process.
+Note - If version 2012 of the Operations Manager agent is installed, do not turn on automatic provisioning (manageability capabilities can be lost when the Operations Manager server is also version 2012).